About the Conservation-Restoration Department:

 - Conservation-restoration of wall paintings and mosaics,

-- Conservation-restoration of metals and archaeological heritage.
+- Conservation-restoration of metal and archaeological heritage.

 The Department performs numerous extracurricular academic activities: it organises guest lectures of national and international experts, theoretical and practical workshops, and scientific conferences.
 Every three years the International Conference of Conservation-Restoration Studies is organised.
 In 2012 the Department organised the first Congress of Conservators-Restorers in Croatia.

-The Department participated in one international research project: Conservation of Art in Public Spaces / CAPuS (2018 – 2022). (http://www.capusproject.eu/)
+One European scientific project was realised at the Department: Conservation of Art in Public Spaces / CAPuS (2018 – 2022). (http://www.capusproject.eu/)